google/oboe/docs/GettingStarted.md

 Note that this sample code uses the [logging macros from here](https://github.com/googlesamples/android-audio-high-performance/blob/master/debug-utils/logging_macros.h).

 Check the properties of the created stream.
 The **format** is one property which you should check.
-The default is `float` on API 21+ and `int16_t` on API 20 or lower.
 This will dictate the `audioData` type in the `AudioStreamCallback::onAudioReady` callback.

     oboe::AudioFormat format = stream->getFormat();
     LOGI("AudioStream format is %s", oboe::convertToText(format));